zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 We have looked at three different engines.
 We can compare them by asking one question: **"How much help does the group need from the manual to keep the fiction moving?"**

 1.  **24XX**: Minimal help.
 The engine is a silent referee.
 It gives you a setting and then gets out of the way.
 It requires a generative group that can fill the silence when the rules offer none.
 2.  **Breathless**: Active help.
 The engine is a pressure cooker.
-It provides a constant, mechanical sense of urgency that forces the fiction to pivot toward desperation, even if the group is flags.
+It provides a constant, mechanical sense of urgency that forces the fiction to pivot toward desperation, even when the group's creative energy flags.
 3.  **Freeform Universal**: Grammatical help.
 The engine is a universal solvent.
-It provides a robust logic for how to transform the situation, but demands that the group supply 100% of the creative friction to fuel those transformations.
+It provides the grammar for how situations transform, but demands that the group supply 100% of the creative friction to fuel those transformations.

 None of these are better or worse.
 They are just different ways of answering the question of how much "scaffolding" you want on your Windshield.